auth0/auth0-PHP/.github/CONTRIBUTING.md

 Pull requests that do not meet the minimum coverage requirements will not be merged.

+## Static Analysis

+We use [PHPStan](https://phpstan.org) and [Psalm](https://psalm.dev/) for static analysis.
+You can run `composer psalm` to run the static analysis.
+You can also run `composer psalm:coverage` to generate a code coverage report.

 ## Coding Style

 We use [PHP CS Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) to ensure that the code style is consistent.
 You can run `composer phpcs` to check for any code style issues. `composer phpcs:fix` will attempt to automatically fix the issues, but be cautious as it may not always get it right.